lloydeverett/divboard/README.md

 ### Iterating

 This is one area where our frugality pays off in that this is dead simple.
-Open [./index.html](./index.html) in your browser and text editor and modify to your heart's content.
+Open [./index.html](./index.html) in your browser and text editor and start editing.

 ### CodeMirror